engmaths/emat30008/index.md

   * use appropriate software development management techniques such as [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) or [Agile](https://en.wikipedia.org/wiki/Agile_software_development)[^3].
+* Use code profiling and benchmarking to:
+  * optimise code and understand its limitations
+  * inform the choice of numerical solver

 [^2]: There are many abstraction techniques in software engineering; see this [Wikipedia page](https://en.wikipedia.org/wiki/Abstraction_(computer_science)).
 [^3]: It isn't really possible to use Agile or similar techniques within this course because of the relative simplicity of the tasks.
 Also note this [commentary](https://zwischenzugs.com/2017/10/15/my-20-year-experience-of-software-development-methodologies/) on different management techniques &mdash; I suspect it's quite accurate!